-Boy Erased, by Garrard Conley
+Boy Erased by Garrard Conley

-Garrard is torn – he doesn’t feel addicted to anything, but at every turn he is told that what he feels is wrong.
+Garrard is torn – he doesn’t feel addicted to anything, but at every turn he is told that what he does feel is wrong.
 Despite his misgivings, he checks into the LIA facility (in a rundown strip mall); as he makes his way down the narrow hallway to the meeting room, he offers up a prayer: God, I don’t know who You are anymore, but please give me the wisdom to survive this.

 Author Conley’s description of his time in the LIA program is chilling.
 A Twelve Step Program modeled after Alcoholics Anonymous, a 274 handbook that was to be treated as gospel, a relinquishing of any privacy – these were all cornerstones of the process.
-The reinforcement that homosexuality is a sin, and that gay sex a type of unhealthy addiction was relentless.
-Patients were constantly pressured to publically share instances of sexual deviance (many of them admitting privately that stories were made up in order to impress the facilitators) and they were encouraged to report their fellow patients, not just for expressing unsuitable thoughts or exhibiting sinful actions, but even for posture that was not “manly” or showing mannerisms that were not appropriate for their gender.
+The reinforcement that homosexuality is a sin, and that gay sex an unhealthy addiction was relentless.
+Patients were pressured to publically share instances of sexual deviance (many admitting privately that stories were made up in order to impress the facilitators) and they were encouraged to report their fellow patients, not just for expressing unsuitable thoughts or exhibiting sinful actions, but even for posture that was not “manly” or showing mannerisms that were not appropriate for their gender.
 Genealogies were scrutinized to find sinful behaviors in families: promiscuity, alcoholism, drug use, mental illness, pornography, gang involvement, abortions, gambling.
 Nothing was off limits, nothing was sacred.

 And that’s a story worth reading.